 “I saw a lot of hard work going on when you were thinking about that complicated maths question.
 You took your time and used the scrap paper to try out some ideas rather than just guessing.”

 Kids need to know that talent alone isn’t enough to be successful.
-No matter how talented we are – it’s struggle and effort that gets results.
-When your kids were little you probably focused on praising them for persevering with tying their shoes laces.
+No matter how talented we are, in the end it’s struggle and effort that get results.
+When your kids were little you probably praised them for persevering with tough challenges like tying their shoelaces.
 They struggled, and with your help and encouragement they learned to keep on keeping on.
 Well, children of all ages (not to mention adults) benefit from that type of praise and encouragement, so keep it up!

 At different times all children will have challenges.
 A child who did well in primary school may find that in high school (where the work gets harder and the environment is less personal) a whole new set of challenges arise.
 Perfectionists may spend a lot of their time documenting their intelligence or talent instead of developing it.

 As parents we tend not to talk to our children about our struggles and failures.
-Modelling these challenges is a good way to start showing your vulnerable side.
-Tell your child when things are complicated and that you aren’t sure about exactly what to do.
-It could be managing a work or home project or what to do about an elderly relative who may not be able to manage living on their own.
+Modelling challenges is a good way to start showing your vulnerable side.
+Tell your child when things are complicated and you aren’t sure about exactly what to do.
+It could be to do with managing a work or home project or even an interpersonal or family situation.
+And by all means, feel free to tell them about past mistakes:

 Another way we can show our struggle is by admitting that being a parent isn’t easy.
 There is no such thing as a perfect parent.
 An ideal thing to say when we slip up is: